 Eight months later Jonathan sends me a datafile containing the behavioral data he collected on the colonies of spiders testing the social niche hypothesis.
 In a nutshell, we had colonies of spiders where they either lived with their same social group for the whole time (control) or got mixed up into new colonies with new members (mixed) after certain amounts of time (1, 2, 3, or 4 weeks).
 Jonathan measured the “boldness” behavior (latency of the spiders to resume movement after being scared) five times after this treatment.
 The key prediction was that the repeatability of behavior should be highest in the control colonies, and then increase in the mixed colonies with increasing tenure with their groups.
 This would support the idea that repeated social interactions with the same group of individuals canalizes individuals into predictably behaving in certain ways, that is, they would develop a social niche.

-Once I got the data, I did basic data exploration – histograms, boxplots, dotcharts, pair plots.
+Once I got the data, I did all the standard data exploration – histograms, boxplots, dotcharts, pair plots.
 There was an excess of 600 values, which was expected given that the trials were stopped at 10 minutes (600 seconds).
-But otherwise, it looked like there was good variation in the data.
+But otherwise, it looked like there was good variation in the data and I was ready to run my models.
 The main test was to estimate the repeatability of this boldness behavior in each of the treatment groups.
 I think my heart jumped into my throat when I saw the first results.
 You can see that control colonies (in black) always have high repeatability, and that mixed colonies (in gray) have low repeatability until they’ve lived together for at least 3 weeks and then repeatability is recovered!
 This was such strong support for the social niche hypothesis and demonstrated in such a clean way!
 The paper was honestly a breeze for me to write up as the predictions were so clear and the results so straightforward.
 The paper was published in Proceedings of the Royal Society B (Laskowski & Pruitt 2014).
 This then led to a follow-up study published in The American Naturalist showing how these social niches actually conferred benefits on the colonies that had them (Laskowski, Montiglio & Pruitt 2016).
 As a now newly minted PhD, I felt like I had successfully established a productive collaboration completely of my own volition.
 I was very proud.

 (Fig 2 in Laskowski & Pruitt 2014)